Xuffasch/mdn-svelte-tutorial/README.md

     ```

-    Component reacts to an Escape key push by calling myFunction after the event key is found to be "Escape"
+    Component reacts to an Escape key push by calling myFunction after the event key is found to be "Escape".

+15. svelte : create a reference pointing to an element

+    When an element carries this `bind:this={elementVar}` directive is mounted, it initializes the variable elementVar with a reference to the element having that directive.

 In the chapter, **Componentizing our Svelte App**, the advice to give a single responsibilty needs clarification.
 Let's clarify the single responsibility of some of the components.